-Serious organisations, from top sports teams to Silicon Valley tech firms, now employ egg head data crunchers to uncover those magical analysable sets of measures that help them win.
-If you emulate just one part of this winning formula – tracking and analysing performance data – then you won’t win, because you’ll have missed the main point.
+Serious organisations employ egg head data crunchers to uncover magical analysable sets of measures that help them win.
+If you emulate just one part of this winning formula – tracking and analysing performance data – then you won’t win.
+This is because you’ll have missed the main point.

 Look more closely at what game changing organisations have done and you see a more fundamental pattern than collecting and processing data.
-They pay attention to the assumptions they’ve been making about how to win, find evidence to test and challenge them, and they change how they do things according to what the evidence tells them.
+They pay attention to the assumptions they’ve been making about how to win.
+They find evidence to test and challenge them.
+And then they change how they do things according to what the evidence tells them.

 You don’t need Prozone tracking and banks of PhD quants to do this yourself.
-You just need an assumption challenging, evidence based mindset to stack the deck in your favour and win more often.
+You just need a mindset of using evidence to challenge assumptions and stack the deck in your favour to win more often.
 The principle is relevant for everyone’s job.

 To illustrate how simple it is to improve by using this mindset, here are some examples with everyday games: darts, tennis and Monopoly.

-Watch any player on the pub darts oche, and you’ll see a semi-wayward amateur copying the pros and aiming for treble-20.
+Watch any player on the pub darts oche.
+You’ll see a semi-wayward amateur copying the pros and aiming for treble-20.
 This is a great place to aim if you’re one of the 1% who’s accurate to within a centimetre from a distance of 8 feet.
 20 is flanked by 1 and 5, so average players often end up with the “pub score” of 26 from their 3 darts.
 There are much more forgiving places to aim for anyone who isn’t an expert.